Genivia/ugrep/README.md

 **ugrep** searches UTF-encoded input when UTF BOM ([byte order mark](https://en.wikipedia.org/wiki/Byte_order_mark)) are present and ASCII and UTF-8 when no UTF BOM is present.
-Option `--file-format` permits many other file formats to be searched, such as ISO-8859-1, EBCDIC, and code pages 437, 850, 858, 1250 to 1258.
+Option `--encoding` permits many other file formats to be searched, such as ISO-8859-1, EBCDIC, and code pages 437, 850, 858, 1250 to 1258.